Implementation

 3. QCoast2100 Board provides a funding decision for each application

-4. Council will be advised of the Board decision.
+4. Council advised of the Board decision

 Project management and reporting

-Progress updates may be based on:
+Progress reports may be based on:

 • milestones included in individual applications; and/or